kartikparlikar/Spark-Foundation-Retail/README.md

 ## Tool : TABLEAU PUBLIC

-Performed 'Exploratory Data Analysis' on dataset 'Sample Superstore' and I got some evaluation abilities which will enable us to narrow down on some weak area as per our task
+Performed 'Exploratory Data Analysis' on dataset 'Sample Superstore' and I found some evaluation capabilities which tells us about our weak area